Ariel Sharon Park stands on top of a former waste dump named Hiriya. And once completed, it will be the biggest park in the middle east.

 Source: sign

 This historical area underwent preservation and restoration.
-And as I understood, in the future these houses will hold exhibitions.
+As I understand it, these houses will hold exhibitions in the future.

 Meanwhile, you can see the buildings, greenery, and explanatory signs.